-Year Ended December 31, ber 31, Foreign Exchange Forward Contracts: 2018 2017 Gain (loss) recognized in foreign exchange gain (loss) \$ (14,648) \$ 17,902
+Year Ended D ecember 31, Foreign Exchange Forward Contracts: 2018 2017 Gain (loss) recognized in foreign exchange gain (loss) \$(14,648) \$17,902

 We did not enter into foreign exchange forward contracts in 2016.

 The cash flow effects of our derivative contracts are included within net cash provided by operating activities in the consolidated statements of cash flows.